 Case Study (Example Only)

-John decides to purchase an investment property and after joining the IPIN and discussing his requirements with our investment experts he decides that he wants purely a wealth-building exercise and that the pure investment strategy is for him.
+John decides to purchase an investment property and after joining IPIN Global and discussing his requirements with our investment experts he decides that he wants purely a wealth-building exercise and that the pure investment strategy is for him.

 John decides in conjunction with our advisors, taking into account his personal criteria to purchase a unit on the development "X" at €630,000.